bjklab/Ecological-Model-of-Binary-Interaction-with-Dominant-Features/README.md

 ## Model Parameters

-The EMBIID model permits examination of two parameters for each player pairing, each on the scale of the chosen outcome variable (e.g., net rating, true shooting percentage, etc).
+The EMBIID model permits examination of two parameters for each player pairing, each on the scale of the chosen outcome variable.
 The first parameter is the interaction term between a roster player and the keystone player.
 This parameter can be interpreted as the players’ ‘fit’ – the expected effect of their pairing, controlled for the expected effects of the players’ individual performances.
 The second parameter is the total effect of the pairing.
 This accounts for both the fit term and the paired player’s individual effect.
 A positive fit can have a negative total effect if the paired player is, individually, a detriment to team performance.
 Below we demonstrate the model output using pairings from the NBA’s 2020-2021 season:

 <!-- <br> -->
 <img src="./figs/p_gsw20.svg" width="90%" style="display: block; margin: auto;" />

-## Specifying Lineup Combinations
+## Comparing Players in the Context of a Full Lineups

-The EMBIID model also permits examination of the conditional effects of multiple players paired with the keystone player.
-For example, comparisons can be made between player options at a specific position, conditional on a set of players filling the other positions:
+The posterior produced by the EMBIID model allows examination of the conditional effects of multiple players paired with the keystone player.
+For example, comparisons can be made between player options at a specific position, conditional on a set of players filling the other
+positions:

 ## Integrating EMBIID Model Parameters with Player Feature Data